openstack-infra/zuul/doc/source/user/config.rst

 A Secret may only be used by jobs defined within the same project.
 To use a secret, a :ref:`job` must specify the secret within its `auth` section.
-To protect against jobs in other repositories declaring a job with a secret as a parent and then exposing that secret, jobs which inherit from a job with secrets will not inherit the secrets themselves.
-To alter that behavior, see the `inherit` job attribute.
+Secrets are bound to the playbooks associated with the specific job definition where they were declared.
+Additional pre or post playbooks which appear in child jobs will not have access to the secrets, nor will playbooks which override the main playbook (if any) of the job which declared the secret.
+This protects against jobs in other repositories declaring a job with a secret as a parent and then exposing that secret.

-Further, jobs which do not permit children to inherit secrets (the default) are also automatically marked `final`, meaning that their execution related attributes may not be changed in a project-pipeline stanza.
-This is to protect against a job with secrets defined in one project being used by another project in a way which might expose the secrets.
+It is possible to use secrets for jobs defined in :term:`config projects <config-project>` as well as :term:`untrusted projects
+<untrusted-project>`, however their use differs slightly.
+Because
+playbooks in a config project which use secrets run in the :term:`trusted execution context` where proposed changes are not used in executing jobs, it is safe for those secrets to be used in all types of pipelines.
+However, because playbooks defined in an untrusted project are run in the :term:`untrusted execution context` where proposed changes are used in job execution, it is dangerous to allow those secrets to be used in pipelines which are used to execute proposed but unreviewed changes.
+By default, pipelines will refuse to run jobs which have playbooks that use secrets in the untrusted execution context to protect against someone proposing a change which exposes a secret.
+To permit this (for instance, in a pipeline which only runs after code review), the :attr:`pipeline.allow-secrets` attribute may be set.

 If a job with secrets is unsafe to be used by other projects, the `allowed-projects` job attribute can be used to restrict the projects which can invoke that job.
-Finally, pipelines which are used to execute proposed but unreviewed changes can set the `allow-secrets` attribute to indicate that they should not supply secrets at all in order to protect against someone proposing a change which exposes a secret.

 .. attr:: secret